aarongustafson/aaron-gustafson.com/_tanks/reefer-170.md

   title: I love this Micromussa lord because it is pretty conservative on the surface (tan and lavender), but underneath it has a glowing green mouth.
 Some of the polyps even have bi-color mouths (neon purple and green).
 - url: /i/tanks/micromussa-lord-rainbow.jpg
   title: This photo doesn’t really capture all the colors that come out when this Micromussa lord is feeding.
 Greens, yellows, oranges, and reds… it’s beautiful.
+- url: /i/tanks/micromussa-lord-red.jpg
+  title: This Micromussa lord is predominantly a rusty orange red with a steel blue rim and it’s mounths are hot pink.
+This particular colony has massive polyp extension.
+It’s like nothing ive seen in other colonies.
 - url: /i/tanks/oxide-zoas.jpg
   title: Another descendent from my old tank, Oxide zoanthids originally from Cultivated Reef.
 - url: /i/tanks/pink-zipper-zoas.jpg